9 Tips for Effectively Taking Classes from Home

 9) Say “I’m done with school for the day”.
 When classes are over, and you’ve spent time on your projects/homework, etc, end your schoolday and don’t feel guilty about it.
 Assuming you’ve put in your full day ‘at school’, you’ll feel less guilty about hanging it up, since you were ‘at school’ all day.

-Brian Schmidt has spent 20+ years as a work-at-home game composer and technology consultant and has been a Senior Lecturer teaching music and computer science at DigiPen Institue of Technology since 2012.
+Brian Schmidt has worked as a game composer and sound designer for more than 30 years; for more than 20 of those years he worked at home.
+In addition to composing and consulting work, he is a Senior Lecturer at DigiPen Institute of Technology, teaching music and computer science.
 He, like thousands of other professors, found himself havinging to quickly jump from the classroom to online learning and teaching in the age of social distancing.